freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/revrse-digits.md

 # --description--

+Objective: The objective of this challenge is to write a program that reverses the digits of a given number.

+Introduction: Reversing the digits of a number is a common task in programming.
+This challenge focuses on writing a program that efficiently reverses the digits of a given integer.

-Write a program that takes a number from the user and prints the number that is formed by reversing the digits of the number.
+Challenge: Write a program that takes an integer from the user as input and prints the number formed by reversing the digits of the input number.

+<h2>Hinglish</h2>

+Lakshya:
+ Is challenge ka uddeshya hai ek program likhna jo ek diye gaye number ke digits ko ulta karde.

+Prastavana:
+ Number ke digits ko ulta karna programming mein ek aam task hai.
+Ye challenge us par dhyan kendrit karta hai ki ek diye gaye puraank ke digits ko kis tarah se prabhavshali tareeke se ulta kiya ja sake.

+Chunauti: Ek program likho jo upyogakarta se ek puraank ko input ke roop mein lekar uski digits ko ulta karke banne wale number ko print karta hai.

 **Examples:**